-Ruth met her husband, David H. Donaldson, while he was in the service during WWII.
+Ruth met and married David H. Donaldson while he was serving in the military during WWII.
 Dr. Donaldson came from a long line of doctors, and the couple settled in Pittsburg, Pennsylvania, where David practiced medicine and served as chief of staff at a major hospital.
-The Donaldsons had no children.
-They retired to Florida where playing golf was one of their many enjoyments.
+Mrs. Miller Donaldson maintained her interest in the arts, especially music and theatre, throughout her life.

 Ruth passed away in 2000 and Dr. Donaldson in 2010.
 Prior to their deaths, the couple established the Ruth Miller Donaldson Endowment Fund to provide scholarships for students who are from Iowa and who are in the music and/or theatre programs at the University of Northern Iowa.

 2015-16 Ruth Miller Donaldson Endowment Fund Award Recipients: